 Nobody knows exactly what causes schizophrenia.
-It is likely to be the result of several factors, such as:
+It is likely to be the result of several factors, such as:31

 - Stress.
 Some people can develop the illness as a result of a stressful event, such as the death of a loved one or the loss of a job. - Genetics.
-You are more likely to develop schizophrenia if you have a close relative who has lived with the illness. - Brain damage.
+You are more likely to develop schizophrenia if you have a close relative who has lived with the illness.32 - Brain damage.
 This is usually damage that has stopped your brain from growing normally when your mother was pregnant, or during birth. - Drugs and alcohol.
 Research has shown that stronger forms of cannabis increase your risk of developing schizophrenia. - A difficult childhood.
 If you were deprived or abused as a child this can increase your risk of developing a mental illness.
 This includes schizophrenia. - Dysfunction of the immune system.
-For some people the dysfunction of the immune system could play a role in the development of schizophrenia. - Menopause.
+For some people the dysfunction of the immune system could play a role in the development of schizophrenia.33 - Menopause.
 There is research to suggest that may be an association between menopause and schizophrenia.
-This may be due to the hormonal changes during this stage of life for women.
+This may be due to the hormonal changes during this stage of life for women.34 at www.rethink.org.
+Or call our General Enquiries team on 0121 522 7007 and ask them to send you a copy of our factsheet.

 - Does mental illness run in families?

-- · Drugs, alcohol, and mental health
+- Drugs, alcohol, and mental health

 - Cannabis and mental health